 Now my art has improved, I've got pretty good contacts, and praise has lost much of its taste somehow.
 Though I still post some of my new stuff online, I think I have more... personal fun with art now so the opinions of other people doesn't matter as much.

-Also, the internet has changed a bit for the artist.
-I used to post on art forums in the late 90's and early 00's, but they changed from "stuck on an island together" to "here's my professional dump, I'm out, peace!".
-On twitter and tumblr and whatever you need followers or you will be invisible, and the social aspect feels... reduced, like you're in a cloud of flies.
+Also, the internet has changed.
+I used to post on art forums in the late 90's and early 00's, they were like... a "stuck on an island together" scenario.
+Things are a lot less personal now, and there are also a lot more artists around.
+On twitter and tumblr and whatever you need followers or you will be invisible, and the social aspect feels... hectic and fleeting.

 So, you're a freelancer?